Controlling the JSON.NET Version used

 Assembly Redirects to the Rescue

-.NET has a built-in system for runtime version forwarding which can be accomplished by way of Assembly Redirects the applications .config file.
+.NET has a built-in system for runtime version forwarding which can be accomplished by way of Assembly Redirects in the applications .config file.

 • YourApp.exe.config